Matt52/bayesian-testing/README.md

 The package currently supports these data inputs:
 - **binary data** (`[0, 1, 0, ...]`) - convenient for conversion-like A/B testing
-- **normal data** with unknown variance
+- **normal data** with unknown variance - convenient for normal data A/B testing
 - **delta-lognormal data** (lognormal data with zeros) - convenient for revenue-like A/B testing

-The core evaluation metric of the approach is `Probability of Being Best` for the mean (i.e. "being larger" from data point of view) which is calculated using simulations from posterior distributions (considering given data).
+The core evaluation metric of the approach is `Probability of Being Best` (i.e. "being larger" from data point of view) which is calculated using simulations from posterior distributions (considering given data).